lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Output:

-  bytes   The encoded composite private key
+  bytes   The encoded composite private key.

 Serialization Process:

-  1. Combine and output the encoded private key
+  1. Combine and output the encoded private key.

      output mldsaSeed || tradSK
 ~~~
 {: #alg-composite-serialize-sk title="SerializePrivateKey(mldsaSeed, tradSK) -> bytes"}

-Deserialization reverses this process, raising an error in the event that the input is malformed.
+Deserialization reverses this process.
+Each component key is deserialized according to their respective specification as shown in {{appdx_components}}.

+The following describes how to instantiate a `DeserializePrivateKey(bytes)` function.
+Since ML-DSA private keys are 32 bytes for all paramater sets, this function does not need to be parametrized.

 ~~~
 Composite-ML-DSA.DeserializePrivateKey(bytes) -> (mldsaSeed, tradSK)

-Explicit Input:
+Explicit Inputs:

-  bytes   An encoded composite private key
+  bytes   An encoded composite private key.

 Implicit inputs: